-We spend a lot of time extolling the virtues of preventive maintenance, but it’s hardly the only maintenance strategy out there.
+We spend a lot of time extolling the virtues of preventive maintenance, but it’s far from the only maintenance strategy out there.
 There are many different approaches that you can mix and match, depending on your assets, your industry, and the size and experience of your maintenance team.
 Today we’re going to compare the four most common maintenance strategies, their pros and cons, and when they are most effective.

 This article covers the most common strategies, but it’s hardly an exhaustive list.
 For more ideas, head over to our maintenance strategies page.

-1. Run to failure (breakdown maintenance)
+1. Run-to-failure (breakdown maintenance)

 2. Preventive (scheduled) maintenance

 This is one of the most commonly known and implemented maintenance strategies.
 Preventive maintenance involves periodically taking assets offline and inspecting or repairing them at predetermined intervals (usually time or event-based triggers).
 Although preventive maintenance is a relatively easy strategy to set up and execute, it can prove costly in the long run since it doesn’t take many factors into account that might affect an asset’s productivity.